jsminna/ceasers-cipher/readme.md

 # Challenge 1
 This is the first challenge, and it's going to be a very simple one.
 The code contains a template which you'll use to implement a ceaser cipher algorithm.
+All you need to do is change the encrypt and decrypt functions defined in [a relative link](main.js).

 ### How the algorithm works
 > Ceasers cipher is one of the earliest and easy to implement cryptographic algorithm.
 The steps involved are highlighted below: